bubo0/leetcode/README.md

 Expected structure:

-show problems in a tagged way
+Classify the problem with their tags

-in which tag, there is a general notes about:
+In which tag, there is a general notes about:

-1 the signs (hints) of this kind of method
+* the signs (hints) of this kind of method

-2 what is difficult or easily overlooked in this kind of problem
+* what is difficult or easily overlooked in this kind of problem

-3 the common ways and insights of solving this kind of problem
+* the common ways and insights of solving this kind of problem

 Further features: